-Please be advised that Rising Brook Surgery offer patients appointments outside the normal contracted hours of 8.00am to 6.30pm.
+Please be advised that Rising Brook Surgery offer patients appointments outside the normal contracted hours.
 These additional appointments are for patients who, due to work commitments, find it difficult to attend during normal contracted hours for a routine appointment with a GP or Nurse.
 Appointments within the extended opening hours are available to all registered patients.

 If you require an appointment outside of the normal contracted hours, please telephone 01785 251 134 two days or more in advance.
 Please be advised appointments can be made up to 4 weeks in advance.

 - Monday, with Advanced Nurse Practitioner and Practice Nurse, 7am to 8am

 - Tuesday, with General Practitioner (GP), 7am to 8am

 - Friday, with Paramedic Practitioner, Healthcare Assistant and Practice Nurse, 7am to 8am